 You get the idea.
 And probably like me are wondering why the European legislators are bothering about cookies at all.
 Like no-one else is.
 Not anymore.
 Not with Device Fingerprinting.
 Device Fingerprinting is a game changer.

-Tip: Do a search for "How to Prevent Device Fingerprinting" to get an idea how difficult it is to overcome this technology.
+Do a search for "How to Prevent Device Fingerprinting" to get an idea how difficult it is to overcome this technology.

 The EPrivacy Directive vs the EPrivacy Regulation

 The (still pending) EPrivacy Regulation is meant to work with the GDPR (General Data Protection Regulation) which became law in May 2018.
+As far as websites in EU countries are concerned:

-So the problem is that GDPR is a Regulation, meaning it's enforced EU-wide, but EPrivacy is still only a Directive - meaning each country can interpret it to suit itself.
+GDPR is a Regulation, meaning it's enforced EU-wide, but EPrivacy is still only a Directive - meaning each country can interpret it to suit itself.

 And that's very confusing.
 If your website is hosted in Ireland, for instance, the "Cookie Law" that you'll follow is SI 336/2011 which, summarised is this: